nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_1/Lesson_3/readme.md

 It is important to think about what policies may affect your research outputs as early as possible so that when you want to share information, you have either already obtained approvals or know where to go to get approvals to share.
 This ensures that you don’t inadvertently share (or fail to share) something that could affect your career, negatively impact others, or pose legal issues.

-**Remember:** You can’t unshare something that is already shared!
+**Remember:** You can't unshare something that is already shared!
 Equally, if your research requires ethical approval or consent to share, this may be harder to gain after you’ve done your study.

 This also helps structure your research, data, and methods in a way that makes it easier for you to share when the time comes.